-It’s always an endeavour of all managers and entrepreneurs to create organizations that are high performing and workplaces that are engaging.
-It’s been my quest since years to help organizations beam with vibrant energies that create such places.
-The “law of farm” that controls this process is simple and straightforward – “what you sow so shall you reap”.
+It’s always an endeavor of all managers and entrepreneurs to create organizations that are high performing and workplaces that are engaging.
+It’s been my quest for years to help organizations beam with vibrant energies that create such places.
+The “law of the farm” that controls this process is simple and straightforward – “what you sow so shall you reap”.
 There is undoubtedly a methodology to create vibrant organizations and let’s discuss this in a structured manner.

 - Hiring the right talent is very crucial.
 Look for energy; ask yourself a question would I enjoy working with this person in the long run.
 If you feel good about the person; look for capabilities that are in line with the job description.
 It is so imperative to hire exciting people who wish to work for results.
 They are a rare breed; they love weekends and weekdays both.
 Patience is surely the virtue to find such people.

 - Nourish the curiosity of these people.
 Let them do their work their own way.
 Allow them to use their creative minds.
 An empowered workplace surely adds to creating a great culture.
 People must know that what they are doing is actually benefiting the organizations.
 The big picture is very crucial.

 - Teach people to enjoy work.
 People like to win at work.
 Coach them to become successful.
 Invest in their development.
 The more they learn, the better they feel about themselves.
 The more they win, the more confident they get.
 Unfortunately, we are not born with the idea “work is joy”.